 B2B industries have been using catalogs for decades.

-They’re a proven way to display your products and services to new and returning customers alike, but they're also too static for the information age.
+It's proven way to display your products and services to new and returning customers alike.
+But printed catalogs have become too static for the information age.

-As prices change, models get updated, and your business evolves your catalog can quickly become outdated.
+As prices change, models get updated and the business evolves, your catalog can quickly become outdated.

 Besides, the B2B world is changing fast with 94% of buyers searching for information online, and 68% regularly purchasing goods online.